 SVOD (Subscription based video on demand)

-Subscription VOD is a type of service, where you enter into a subscription agreement, which will then grant you access to the service type to watch until you unsubscribe, that means watch with no limits.
+Subscription VOD is a type of service, where you enter into a subscription agreement, which will grant you access to the service type to watch until you unsubscribe, which means watch with no limits.
 The best example of an SVOD service is Netflix.

 TVOD (Transactional based video on demand)